Endnote™ Frequently Asked Questions

-Because of a University Libraries funded, site-wide license, all current University at Buffalo students, faculty, and staff members can download a free copy at the UB Libraries EndNote web site.
+Because of a University Libraries funded, site-wide license, all current University at Buffalo students, faculty, and staff members can download a free copy of EndNote.
 Both Windows and Mac versions are available.

 What are the computer requirements to run EndNote?

 The Thomson Reuters EndNote site describes the requirements for Windows and Mac computers.
 It is important to be running current versions of MS Word as well as EndNote, since EndNote contains many integration features with MS Word to facilitate production of bibliographies.